Jump to Section

 What Is the H-1B Visa?

-An H-1B visa is an employment based visa.
+An H-1B visa is an employment-based visa.
 It is for non-immigrant or temporary workers to legally enter the United States for an employment opportunity.
+Note, H-1B visa holders can thereafter apply for permanent residency (green card) while on the H-1B visa.
 To be eligible for an H-1B visa, the employer must offer a job in the United States and apply for the H-1B visa on the employee’s behalf.
 Essentially, an H-1B visa is a work permit that will allows a foreign citizen to work in the United States.